Health Care: COVID-19

 - CDC: Strategies to Mitigate Healthcare Personnel Staffing Shortages

-The purpose of this webpage is to provide additional information based on common questions about health care worker isolation, quarantine, and staffing shortages data received by the Minnesota Department of Health (MDH).
+The purpose of this webpage is to provide additional information based on common questions about health care worker isolation, exposure, and staffing shortages data received by the Minnesota Department of Health (MDH).
 This page offers supplemental recommendations to the foundational CDC recommendations, linked above, which this page does not address in detail.
 Prior to reviewing these supplemental recommendations, health care settings should first review the complete CDC guidance.

 Health care workers are paid and unpaid people serving in health care settings who have the potential for direct or indirect exposure to patients, other health care workers, or infectious materials, including body substances (e.g., blood, tissue, and specific body fluids); contaminated medical supplies, devices, and equipment; contaminated environmental surfaces; or contaminated air.